rokon12/threat-visualizer-api/README.md

 ## The Threat Visualizer API
-This is a simple backend application that fetches abuse IP threat score and finds out their geographical information and format to be displayed on a map through rest endpoints.
+This is a simple backend application that fetches abuse IP threat score, finds out their geographical information and format to be displayed on a map through rest endpoints.

 It publishes a restful API, which can be used for displaying information in, such as on a map, and then further sort & paged etc.
 It also provides rich endpoints to search for information.